-Creamy tuna pesto pasta made with cupboard ingredients, ready in less than 15 minutes.
-And so delicious!
+Creamy tuna pesto pasta made with pantry ingredients, ready in less than 15 minutes.
+Such a delicious and easy weeknight meal!

 Really!
 This tuna pesto pasta dish is a life saver!
-No time to shop or to cook, but still want something healthy and thoroughly delicious?
+No time to shop or cook, but still want something healthy and thoroughly delicious?
 Try this recipe!
 All you have to do is to boil the noodles and mix a few ingredients in the meantime.
-Dinner is served.
+And dinner is served.
+A quick meal that will make your whole family happy.

 Pesto pasta dishes are my go-to dish whenever I need a super quick dinner solution.
 I always have pesto in the fridge and in the freezer (mostly wild garlic pesto, but also lemon balm, basil, mint, carrot green, or parsley pesto), so I use it a lot.